mehdiaarab/myportfolio/README.md

 # myportfolio
-A simple theme wordpress theme that i'm developing for my Portfolio
+A simple wordpress theme that i'm developing for my Portfolio.